 Good luck on your NCLEX-RN exam!

 Getting ready for an upcoming NCLEX exam?
 Let us help!
 Our industry-leading online learning tools incorporate NCLEX-style practice questions, detailed explanations, vivid illustrations, and customizable flashcards as part of our active learning process.
-It’s no surprise that over 700,000 nursing students have used UWorld for their NCLEX exam preparation since we launched our nursing product in 2015.
+It’s no surprise that nearly a million nursing students have used UWorld for their NCLEX exam preparation since we launched our nursing product in 2015.
 Check us out today to see how we can prepare you for the test and for a lifetime of clinical success.

 COVID-19 Impact to NCLEX Candidates, NCSBN.
 Retrieved 5/9/2022 from https://www.ncsbn.org/14428.htm

 2019 NCLEX-RN Test Plan, NCSBN.
 Retrieved November 2021 from https://www.ncsbn.org/testplans.htm